For teaching staff

 - Sites like Wikimedia Commons and Flickr contain images uploaded by contributors and often contain material that has been illegally copied.
 You should only use images from websites if you are confident that the person who uploaded the image is the person who created or owns the copyright in the image.
 Also, some non-UK websites may give copyright advice which does not apply in the UK.

-- More detailed guidance is available via the Moodle course Copyright and Publication; anyone at Brookes can enrol themselves on the course, which takes about an hour to complete.
+- More detailed guidance is available via the Moodle course Copyright and Publication; anyone at Oxford Brookes can enrol themselves on the course, which takes about an hour to complete.

 - See the following page for more advice: